-We are a premier provider of specialized polymer materials, services and solutions with operations in specialty engineered materials, color and additive systems, plastic sheet and packaging solutions, and polymer distribution.
+We are a premier provider of specialized polymer materials, services and solutions with operations in specialty engineered materials, advanced composites, color and additive systems and polymer distribution.
 We are also a highly specialized developer and manufacturer of performance enhancing additives, liquid colorants, and fluoropolymer and silicone colorants.
 Headquartered in Avon Lake, Ohio, we have employees at manufacturing sites and distribution facilities in North America, South America, Europe, Asia and Africa.
 We provide value to our customers through our ability to link our knowledge of polymers and formulation technology with our manufacturing and supply chain to provide value added solutions to designers, assemblers and processors of plastics (our customers).
 When used in these notes to the consolidated financial statements, the terms "we," "us," "our", "PolyOne" and the "Company" mean PolyOne Corporation and its consolidated subsidiaries.

 Our operations are located primarily in North America, South America, Europe and Asia.
-Our operations are reported in five reportable segments: Color, Additives and Inks; Specialty Engineered Materials; Designed Structures and Solutions; Performance Products and Solutions; and PolyOne Distribution.
+Our operations are reported in four reportable segments: Color, Additives and Inks; Specialty Engineered Materials; Performance Products and Solutions; and PolyOne Distribution.
 See Note 14, Segment Information, for more information.